serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **Why it matters:** This is awesome.
 Websockets enable bi-directional interaction between client and server, making it much easier to do real-time functionality like chat.
 Previously, you [could use AWS IoT to get Websockets with Lambda](https://serverless.com/blog/realtime-updates-using-lambda-websockets-iot/), but this is much cleaner.

 This feature is not released yet but coming soon.
+For our full explainer on why WebSockets are cool and how they make real-time apps so much easier (with architecture diagrams!), [see here](https://serverless.com/blog/api-gateway-websockets-support/).

 #### Bring your own runtime to AWS Lambda